Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 ```

 This will start the RegressionGames connection to the bot server, and will start spawning any pre-selected
 bots from your settings.
-When the game shuts down, it will then stop any bots.
+When the game shuts down, it will then stop any running bots.

 ## Putting it all together